DWELL

 DESIGN SYSTEM

-Within 8 weeks, Dwell was born.
+Within 8 weeks, Dwell is born.

 Built with 5 main features and user tested live through 1:1 video calls.
 Two more rounds of feedback led to this final iteration.